Application, Contract, and Room Assignments

 Academic Year-Round Housing

-Linden 6 is the only residence hall that offers academic-year round housing (August to May).
+Linden 6, on the Metro campus, is the only residence hall that offers academic year-round housing (August to May).
 The cost for Winter & Spring Break Housing, at a reduced rate, is already included in the room rate.
-Linden 6 residents do not need to apply for Winter or Spring Break.
+Linden 6 residents still need to apply for Winter or Spring Break.